benzenwen/benzenwen.github.io/_posts/2015-01-29-apple-pocket-phone.md

 glanceable utility: A smart watch is as much of an improvement over a smart phone as a wrist watch was over a pocket watch.

-There are other reasons I'm bullish on wearables,[^strap] but that glanceability is the initial hook.
+Yes, there's other functionality that's useful, like activity trackers and sleep trackers.
+New apps are being invented everyday.
+Add authentication and authorization (e.g. payments, vehicle ignition) and the wearable gets personally powerful.
+I'm bullish on wearables,[^strap] and glanceability is the just initial hook.

 Recall that a generation ago, this original 1983 [Compaq](http://en.wikipedia.org/wiki/Compaq_Portable) was